-Nutrition, aging, exercise and other factors can affect protein synthesis in individual tissues while having little effect in others.
+Nutrition, ageing, exercise and other factors can affect protein synthesis in individual tissues while having little effect on others.
 Accordingly, athletes are concerned with protein synthesis and degradation rate in muscle tissue.
 Yet how does endurance exercise affect muscle protein turnover?

-Most short-duration exercise, such as sprinting and weight lifting, relies on carbohydrate for fuel.
+Most short-duration exercise, such as sprinting and weightlifting, relies on carbohydrate for fuel.
 Glycogen, the stored form of carbohydrate in muscle tissue, and blood glucose provide the preferred substrate for chemical energy that fuels muscle power.
-Although fat and protein also supply fuel for muscles, glycogen is generally the most efficient fuel source for long-duration exercise.
+Although fat and protein also supply fuel for muscles, glycogen is the most efficient fuel source for long-duration exercise.

 During prolonged exercise, such as long-distance running or cycling, proteins can be broken down to provide 3 to 5% of the total energy expenditure.
 When muscle glycogen becomes low, or if initial glycogen stores are low, energy contribution from protein can be up to 10%.

 One way to prevent the breakdown of muscle protein for fuel is to provide adequate carbohydrate.
 Many endurance athletes think that eating a lot of carbohydrates is enough to protect precious muscle protein.
 Indeed, insulin, the hormone secreted in response to ingesting carbohydrates, helps protect muscle from protein degradation.
 Still, insulin alone does not increase protein synthesis.
 Insulin combined with amino acids is optimal for a positive protein balance.